-“When the weather permits, I enjoy biking to work in the morning.
+“On good weather days, I enjoy biking to work.
 Occasionally, that means I have to set off before the sun’s up.
 I had a scare the other morning when I was nearly T-boned by an SUV leaving a parking lot.
-The incident prompted me to buy some reflective tape for my bike frame and a high-visibility vest.
+That prompted me to buy some reflective tape for my bike frame and a high-visibility vest.
 Now drivers approaching me from any angle will see me coming.”

 In British Columbia, we’re fortunate enough to enjoy world-class cycling conditions nearly year-round.
 But with this privilege comes responsibility.
-We explain ten important rules of the road for cyclists in BC.
+We explain 10 important rules of the road for cyclists in BC.

 What you should know